 Who should get one?
 A W-2 is the appropriate tax form if you worked as a W-2 employee—which means you completed a W-4 when you were hired, and the employer withholds taxes from your paycheck.

-If you are a contractor or your employer does not withhold taxes for you, you should receive a 1099-NEC form instead.
+If you are an independent contractor, you should receive a 1099-NEC form instead.
 If you are self-employed, you won’t receive a W-2, but you will need to use Schedule SE to determine the taxes on your earnings.
-In any of these cases, it may be helpful to get help with filing your taxes so you don’t miss anything.
+In either of these cases, it may be helpful to get help with filing your taxes so you don’t miss anything.

-If you had certain gambling winnings, you should also receive a W-2G.
+If you made any certain gambling winnings, you should also receive Form W-2G, which reports earnings and any taxes withheld on those earnings.

 What if you don’t get one?
 If you were expecting a W-2 but don’t receive it, you’ll need to contact your employer.
 You may have the wrong address listed with your employer, or they may offer digital copies rather than mailed copies.
 If you are still unable to locate your W-2, contact the IRS and fill out Form 4852.